isomerpages/mlaw-corp/news/speeches/_posts/2019-04-04-Speech-by-Mr-Ng How-Yue-Permanent-Secretary-for-Ministry-of-Law-at-INSOL-G36-Breakfast-Session-INSOL-Singapore-Conference-2019.md

 </ol>

 {:start="26"}
-26. On the issue of exclusions, the Government decided to exclude certain classes of entities/persons from the Model Law.
+26. On the issue of <u>exclusions,</u> the Government decided to exclude certain classes of entities/persons from the Model Law.
 This motivated by the need to **stay practical and sensible to commercial realities** in practice.

 <ol style="list-style-type: lower-alpha">
 <li>There are 2 classes of exclusion:</li>